WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 # Voicemenu Generator
-A generator for custom voicemenus for TF2, but may work for other games made in the Source Engine.
+A generator made for custom voicemenus for TF2, but may work for other games made in the Source Engine.
 Refer to the Introduction wiki for more information.

 This is the development branch.
 It has unstable versions of the source code, but if you want new features as soon as possible, or want to help out with fixing bugs, this is where to go.